personalrobotics/mocap_optitrack/README.md

 - Publishing model markers (that belong to rigid body) along side unlabeled markers

 # Calibrating the Mocap System (Wanding)

 1. On the Optitrack menu, select Edit -> Reset Application Setting.
-2. View -> Calibration
-3. Remove or cover anything in the workspace which appears on the cameras.
+2. Try your best to remove or cover everything in the workspace that appears as tracking points on the cameras.
-4. Click "Mark Visible" in the Camera Calibration pane under Calibration.
+3. View -> Calibration.
+In Camera Calibration pane, select `Mark Visible`.
 It will store any existing point as "invalid" points forever (unless you reset the application setting).
-5. Select the right wand size in the Camera Calibration pane.
+4. Select the right wand size in the Camera Calibration pane.
 Usually we use the 250mm wand.
-6. Click “Start Wanding”
+5. Click “Start Wanding” in the Camera Calibration pane

 	![](figures/start-wanding.png)

-7. Move the wand around the workspace.
+6. Move the wand around the workspace.
 You need to (1) have a good coverage all over the workspace.
 (2) focus on specific cameras as needed so each camera has at least a thousand samples.
 (3) focus on the core workspace (e.g. above the workstation and around the robot calibration region)

 	![](figures/camera-samples.png)

-8. After there is at least four thousand samples for each camera, click “Calculate”
+7. After there is at least a thousand samples for each camera, click “Calculate”
-5. The Calibration Result should be excellent or exceptional (exceptional is better).
+8. The Calibration Result should be excellent or exceptional (exceptional is better).
 Click “Apply” in the Calibration Result pop-up window.
-6. Place the Optitrack ground plane on its desginated position on the table.
+9. Place the Optitrack ground plane on its desginated position on the table.
+All three points should be visible to >5 cameras.
-7. Make sure the three ground plane points are visible.
-In the Camera Calibration window, under Ground Plane, click “Set Ground Plane”.
+10. In the Camera Calibration window, under Ground Plane, click “Set Ground Plane”.
 It will prompt you to save, and you can use the default file name.
     ![](figures/ground-plane.png)

 # Create Rigid Body

 For the tycho robot we usually create two rigid bodies in this order.